-The Plenary session featured Dr. Peter Moyle and Dr. Josh Israel from UC Davis who discussed the state of California salmonids in California, Mike Furniss from Redwood Sciences Lab who addressed climate change and salmonid recovery, Dr. Astrid Scholz of Ecotrust presentated on how marine ecology and oceanic conditions affect salmonids, and Dr. Bob Curry of Watershed Systems highlighted the status of restoration efforts in Monterey Bay and adjacent watersheds.
+The Plenary session featured Dr. Peter Moyle and Dr. Josh Israel from UC Davis who discussed the state of salmonids in California.
+Mike Furniss from Redwood Sciences Lab addressed climate change and salmonid recovery, Dr. Astrid Scholz of Ecotrust presentated on how marine ecology and oceanic conditions affect salmonids, and Dr. Bob Curry of Watershed Systems highlighted the status of restoration efforts in Monterey Bay and adjacent watersheds.

 Concurrent sessions addressed biological, policy, and environmental and physical issues affecting salmonids.
 Concurrent sessions included the following topics: Water Diversions & Water Wars in California; FERC Relicensing Restoration Opportunities; Central & South Coast Steelhead: Biology, Genetics, and Recovery Strategies; Fire Ecology, Forests, and Fisheries; Dam Removal and Modifications for Salmonid Recovery; Restoration at the Crossroads; Juvenile Steelhead and Coho Salmon: Central Coast Habitat and Population Research; Hydrologic and Geomorphic Legacy Issues: Solutions for the Past and the Future; Coho Salmon Recovery and Restoration: Putting Theory into Practice.